-The course presents an understanding of how organizational role expectations interact with sex role expectations.
-The primary objective of the course is to help both male and female students develop greater understanding and respect for each other as professional colleagues and as valuable members of society.
+The course analyzes the interface between sex roles and organizational expectations.
+The primary objective of the course is to help students develop a greater understanding and respect for all of their professional colleagues.

 CAVEAT: No graduate credit will be awarded if HBD4721 has been successfully completed.